waqasbhatti/astrobase/README.md

 ## astrobase

-Most of the modules with useful external functions live in here.
-The `astrobase.conf` file contains module-wide settings that may need to be tweaked for your purposes.

 - **[astrokep](https://astrobase.readthedocs.io/en/latest/astrobase.astrokep.html)**:
   contains functions for dealing with Kepler and K2 Mission light curves from STScI MAST (reading the FITS files, consolidating light curves for objects